jf26028/lightning/Lightning/App_Data/host_localhost_51985/content/getting-started.md

 ###Download and hit F5

-The simplest way to get started and try Lightning out is to download the code from TODO:  url here.
+The simplest way to get started and try Lightning out is to download the code from [Codeplex](http://lightning.codeplex.com "Codeplex") or [Github](https://github.com/jf26028/lightning "github")

 * Download the bits.
 * Open in visual studio.
-* Change the files in the `/App_Data/content` folder.
+* Change the files in the `/App_Data/host_localhost_51985/content` folder.
 * Hit F5.

 TODO:  List other ways to get going here.